mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 end
 ```

-The curriculum is named `my_curriculum`, and it trains the `balance` concept using the `simulink_sim`.
+The curriculum, `my_curriculum`, trains the `balance` concept using the `simulink_sim`.
 This curriculum contains one lesson, called `my_first_lesson`.
 It configures the simulation, by setting a constraint for the state of the simulator.

 The lesson trains until the AI has maximized the objective named `cartpole_balance`.